-Watch Now: Volunteers collect over 100 bags of trash at Lake Decatur
+Watch now: Volunteers collect over 100 bags of trash at Lake Decatur

 Delatte shared sentiments similar to Nichols', saying "it's holding the other fishermen accountable.
 If you're out fishing, you know, leave it like you found it.
 Leave it better than you found it."
 The 37-year-old said he's been a part of lake cleanup efforts in the past and does his best to pick up 10 pieces of trash before wrapping up a day out on the lake.

-Similarly, 48-year-old Krista Foxx and her wife Maire, 54, look to pick up any discarded trash they see while walking at Rock Springs Conservation Area.
-While at the dam Saturday, they both expressed a sense duty in helping keep the earth clean, and have taken part in cleanup efforts along the Sangamon River.
+Similarly, 48-year-old Krista Foxx and her wife Marie, 54, look to pick up any discarded trash they see while walking at Rock Springs Conservation Area.
+While at the dam Saturday, they both expressed a sense of duty in helping keep the earth clean, and have taken part in cleanup efforts along the Sangamon River.

 But considering the 20 years they've lived in Decatur, Saturday's "heartening" turnout was the largest volunteer turnout they'd seen for a lake cleanup event, Marie Foxx said.